The staff of Plume is:

 Daniel Lawless founded Plume in 2012 and continues as its editor.
 His poetry has appeared in a number of journals and magazines, and he lectures at Creative Writing programs both in the US and abroad.
 He teaches at Saint Petersburg College

-Marc Vincenz was born in Hong Kong, is British-Swiss and has published nine books of poetry and eleven books of translations.
+Marc Vincenz was born in Hong Kong, is British-Swiss and has published ten books of poetry and eleven books of translations.
 He has lived in England, Switzerland, Iceland, Hong Kong and China, but recently moved to the United States and now resides in Williamstown, MA.

 Alex Cigale‘s translations from Russian and his own English-language poems have appeared in a variety of magazines and journals.
 Alex was an Assistant Professor at the American University of Central Asia (Bishkek, Kyrgyzstan).